sbkashif/gRASPA_job_tracker/examples/data/coremof_clean/README.md

 # Output files

-Output files will be available in the [results](results) folder.
-The results will be organized in batches, and each batch will have its own subfolder which will correspond to individual steps in `scripts` section of the config file.
+Output files are available in the [results](results) folder.
+The results folder is organized in batches, and each batch has its own subfolder which will correspond to individual steps in `scripts` section of the config file:
+- [partial_charge](results/batch_99/partial_charge): Contains the output files from the `generate_partial_charge` script.
+- [simulation](results/batch_99/simulation): Contains the output files from the `mps_run` script, which runs the gRASPA simulation.
+- [analysis](results/batch_99/analysis): Contains the output files from the `analyze_batch_output` script, which parse the adsorbate loadings from the simulation output files.

-# Sample auto-generated script for a batch
+# Sample auto-generated SLURM script for a batch

-A sample script generated for a given batch is available in the [job_scripts](job_scripts) folder.
+Auto-generated SLURM scripts for each batch are available in the [job_scripts](job_scripts) folder.

 We show an excerpt below.
 As you can see it will have the sbatch commands as per the `slurm_config` in the config file.
 Then, it loads the required modules defined in `environment_setup`, and then it goes on to run individual `scripts`.
 Before running the scripts, it will process all the required variables defined in the `variables` section of the config file.